Skip to main content

 PPMC Member

-Gravitino 0.7.0 is the second major release after entering the ASF.
-In this release, the community mainly focuses on strengthening cloud support, to make Gravitino work better in the cloud environment.
+Apache Gravitino 0.7.0 is the second major release after entering the ASF.
+In this release, the community mainly focused on strengthening cloud support to make Gravitino work better in cloud environments.

-This release blog will briefly introduce the new features related to cloud support, as well as other significant features and improvements.
+This release blog will briefly introduce the new features related to cloud support and other significant features and improvements.
 Please keep reading to learn more about what the community has worked on.

 Cloud storage support for Gravitino

-As more and more users run their data stacks on the cloud and use cloud object storage, cloud storage support becomes an imperative requirement.
-In this release, the community mainly focuses on adding cloud storage support for Gravitino and makes sure Gravitino itself and its connectors/sources can work smoothly with cloud storage.
+As more and more users run their data stacks in the cloud and use cloud object storage, cloud storage support has become an imperative requirement.
+In this release, the community has mainly focused on adding cloud storage support for Gravitino to make sure Gravitino itself and its connectors/sources can work smoothly with cloud storage.

 In this release:

-• Gravitino Iceberg REST catalog server now supports different cloud storages, including AWS S3, Google GCS, Aliyun OSS.
+• Gravitino Iceberg REST catalog server now supports different cloud storage services, including AWS S3, Google GCS, Aliyun OSS.
 Users can simply configure it to make it work.

 • Gravitino Fileset catalog now supports managing files (objects) stored in S3, GCS, and OSS.
 Gravitino provides both server-side pluggable framework and client-side Java / Python GVFS (Gravitino Virtual File System) SDK.
-Users can easily use their existing tools with the Gravitino provided bundled packages to access the data in the cloud storage.
-Besides, Gravitino also provides a pluggable framework for users to implement their own storage support.
+Users can easily use their existing tools with the Gravitino provided bundled packages to access the data in the cloud.
+Also, Gravitino provides a pluggable framework for users to implement their own storage support.

-• Gravitino’s Hive, Paimon, and Iceberg catalogs also adds and verifies the support with different cloud storage in this release.
+• Gravitino’s Hive, Paimon, and Iceberg catalogs also adds and verifies the support with different cloud storage.

-• Gravitino’s Spark, Trino connector also verifies to work with cloud storage.
+• Gravitino’s Spark and Trino connectors also verifies cloud storage support.

-Overall, with 0.7.0 release Gravitino could generally support working with different cloud storages.
-You can check our issue #4396 to know more.
-Also, we’re continuing to add more cloud storage support in the following releases, please stay tuned.
+Overall, with the 0.7.0 release, Gravitino generally supports working with different cloud storage services.
+To know more, you can check our issue #4396.
+Also, we’re continuing to add more cloud storage support in future releases.
+Please stay tuned.

 Credential vending support in Gravitino

-Besides the cloud storage support, credential vending support is also important for Gravitino, especially to work with cloud storage.
-The traditional way of using AKSK is not convenient and safe, with credential vending technology, Gravitino server will help users to get the temporary tokens for authentication, which will significantly simplify the client side configurations and centralized the authentications.
+Besides cloud storage support, credential vending support is also vital for Gravitino, especially to work with cloud storage.
+The traditional way of using AKSK is not convenient or safe.
+With credential vending technology, the Gravitino server will help users get temporary tokens for authentication, significantly simplifying the client-side configurations and centralizing authentications.

-In Gravitino 0.7.0, we introduce a framework to support Credential vending, also add S3 and GCS token support.
-Besides, we integrated this framework in Gravitino Iceberg REST catalog service.
-So users can smoothly access the Iceberg table on S3 and GCS with authentication.
+Gravitino 0.7.0 introduces a framework to support Credential vending and also adds S3 and GCS token support.
+This framework is integrated into Gravitino's Iceberg REST catalog service.
+So users can smoothly access Iceberg tables on S3 and GCS with authentication.

-But, this is just the first step of credential vending, we will add more integrations with Gravitino, like fileset support, connector support, etc, in the next release.
+This is just the first step of credential vending, and we will add more integrations with Gravitino, like fileset support, connector support, etc, in the next release.

 For the details of credential vending, please check the issue #4398 and the design document.